-Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install the Ares Wizard addon.
-Once installed, click the Maintenance tab, then the Delete cache\Temp button on the right, about halfway down the screen.
+Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install the Indigo addon from the TVAddons repo.
+Once installed, click the Maintenance Tools tab, then the Clear Cache button on the right.

 If you’re looking for a different maintenance option, TVAddons also provides an addon called Indigo that works similarly.
 You’ll find a cache-clearing tool there was well.

 If the steps above haven’t solved your issue, you might want to consider a fresh Kodi installation.
-You can either do this manually by downloading your preferred version from https://kodi.tv/download or by using the Ares Wizard’s Fresh Start option, found under the More tab.
+You can either do this manually by downloading your preferred version from https://kodi.tv/download or by using the Indigo tool’s Factory Restore option, found under the Maintenance Tools tab.

 Kodi crashes and reboots continuously

 There are a few reasons why Kodi might get stuck in a crash/reboot loop.
-If you’ve installed any custom builds recently, they might be the culprit and should be removed using the Ares Wizard.
+If you’ve installed any custom builds recently, they might be the culprit and should be removed using the Indigo tool.
 If this doesn’t resolve your problem, try disconnecting your computer from the internet.